CartoDB/airship/docs/guides/10-Integrating-CARTOjs.md

 To use Airship styles and components we need to include them in our HTML.

-Let's include Airship components and styles by including the following snippet in the `<head>` of our application.
+We will include Airship components and styles by adding the following snippet to the `<head>` of our application.
 ```html
 <!-- Include CSS  -->
 <link rel="stylesheet" href="https://libs.cartocdn.com/airship-style/%AS-VERSION%/airship.css">